Lomztein/Moduthulhu/README.md

 The default namespace for the core is Lomztein.Moduthulhu.Core.

 There are a few more members you can use, including two other Initialize functions that calls at different time during setup.
 You can also add the Dependancy attribute to declare that your plugin requires a certain other plugin to be able to function.

+There are in total four methods defined by IPlugin, all of which are called by PluginManager.

+* `PreInitialize (GuildHandler handler)` - Executed before anything else is done.
+It is recommended that messages and config options are registered here, as well as any setup that may be neccesary for other plugins to this one.
+Additionally it takes in the plugins GuildHandler to be assigned.
+* `Initialize ()` - The "Default" initialize function, as well as the only one neccesary to worry about if you don't need to interact with other plugins at all.
+* `PostInitialize ()` - Executed lastly.
+It is recommended to use this to process data given by other plugins.
+* `Shutdown ()` - Executed when the plugin must shutdown, perhaps to be disabled or reloaded.
+Use this to revert any changes done to other plugins or the core.

+Initialize and Shutdown must be implemented in your plugin class.

 You have access to a GuildHandler through IPlugin, which contains all Discord events defined by Discord.NET, however they only fire for the specific Discord server that the GuildHandler is tied to.
 Each individual server that the bot is connected to has its own instance of a GuildHandler, as well as any plugins that may be enabled on the server.
 Through the GuildHandler you have access to other tools.
 These tools are as following: